1. Writing a Multi Layer Feedforward Neural Network from Scratch

 3.1.5 Next create a method to set the new weight vector.

-This method is called when this layer is as hidden.
+This method is called when this layer is hidden.
 If a layer is hidden, we won't give input shape but only the neurons on this layer.
 So we must set the n_input

-manually and same as weights.
-This method is used when we will be stacking the layers to make a sequential model.
+manually and the same as weights.
+This method is used when we will be stacking the layers to make a <b>sequential</b> model.

 def set_n_input(self):